 Choosing a Qualified Intermediary for a Missouri 1031 Exchange

-When evaluating 1031 exchange companies in Missouri, look for:
+When evaluating a Missouri 1031 exchange company, look for:

 • secure handling of exchange funds